AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 ```

-### Genes of Interest parameters
+### Gene mapping parameters

-We have provided an additional [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config/goi_config.yaml` which sets the defaults for all parameters required for running the genes of interest workflow.
+The additional [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config/goi_config.yaml`, also sets the defaults for the parameters required for mapping the gene identifiers in the genes of interest workflow.
 It is **not required** to alter these parameters to run the workflow, but if you would like to modify the gene identifier mapping, you can do so by changing these parameters.

-The parameters found in the `config/goi_config.yaml` file can be optionally modified and are as follows:
+The following gene mapping parameters found in the `config/goi_config.yaml` file can be optionally modified:

 | Parameter        | Description | Default value |
 |------------------|-------------|---------------|